alexharri/website/posts/clipboard.md

 To summarize our findings so far:

  * The async Clipboard API introduced in 2017 restricts which data types can be written to and read from the clipboard.
 However, it can read from and write to the clipboard at any time, given that the user has granted permission to do so (and the [document is focused][has_focus]).
  * The older Clipboard Events API has no real restrictions on which data types can be written to and read from the clipboard.
-However, it can only be used in copy and paste event handlers triggered by the user agent (when `isTrusted` is true).
+However, it can only be used in copy and paste event handlers triggered by the user agent (i.e. when `isTrusted` is true).

 [has_focus]: https://www.w3.org/TR/clipboard-apis/#privacy-async